 Generally, we receive anywhere from a few thousand pounds to 35 tons of materials on a given day and we’re able to recycle approximately 98.5% of the material that we accept.
 The goal of either reusing or reselling used electronic and computer items is to reduce the amount of solid e-waste that actually reaches the landfill.
 Data Recycling NE is committed to observing stringent environmental policies and processes.

 In addition to E-waste recycling of your unwanted goods, we also have the ability to safely and securely destroy electronic data stored on computers and laptops.
-Free, certified electronic data destruction and complete hard drive shredding are available and free.
+Free, electronic data destruction and complete hard drive shredding are available and come with a free Certificate.
 Within the past year there has been a growing interest in our free, on-site hard drive shredding service, which offers clients the chance to actually see the process on a remote laptop for convenience, added security – and education.

 To learn more about our E-Waste recycling and data destruction services, contact us at (508) 822-2054 or email us at [email protected]